 One of the simplest methods of talking about return on investment is payback period.
 Simply put, this method asks how long an investment takes to pay itself back in terms of profit or savings.
-In terms of our calculations, how long it takes our investment to cover the returnsp.
+In terms of our calculations, how long it takes our investment to cover the returnsn.
 The output of the equation is in years.

-Given the example above, we are considering an investment that will cost \$5.6M and will generate \$75.7M per year in returns.
+Using the potential return of a large product business, in the Elite category, we are considering an investment that will cost \$6.8M and will generate \$80.6M per year in returns.
 If we assume equal cash flow each year, we calculate the payback period by dividing the investment by the returns:

-The payback period is .074 years, or about 27 days, meaning this investment will "pay itself back" very quickly.
+The payback period is .085 years, or about 31 days, meaning this investment will "pay itself back" very quickly.
 In this calculation, faster is better.
 Payback period is considered useful from a risk analysis perspective because it reveals how long the investment will pose a risk to the firm.
 It is particularly relevant in industries such as technology where investments can become obsolete quickly.
 The benefit of this analysis is that it is easily understood and communicated.
 The reader should note that this method for calculating payback period assumes that cash flows are equal; if they are accelerated or uneven, your calculations should take that into account.

-P Payback period ignores the time value of money and reinvestment and is often done "on the back of a napkin."
+n Payback period ignores the time value of money and reinvestment and is often done "on the back of a napkin."
 It is generally done with cash based calculations but can also be used with all investment and returns for estimation purposes, as we show here.